bhgabel/Accessioning/README.md

 # Paper Orders

+Refer to **SOP-OP-PA-03-001 Order and Materials Processing** for official instructions

 1. Check ESI on block/slides to order and path report
 	- Find in path report: name, DOB, gender, ESI, DOC, diagnosis
 	- If slides only have S barcode sticker, add "OK to proceed: S Barcode is physical identifier/ESI is per order form and to be used for reporting"<br> to notes section in LIMS